 Healthy Shrimp Stir Fry is an easy, quick meal done in under 20 minutes.
 Use rice or keep it paleo, whole30 and keto with cauliflower rice!
 Gluten free, dairy free and so simple to make!
 This post is sponsored by our friends at Thrive Market.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 We are affiliates of Thrive Market and receive a commission if you choose to purchase a membership through our links.

-If you love healthy meals that are quick, easy and delicious – you need to try this healthy shrimp stir fry.
+If you love healthy meals that are quick, easy, and delicious – you need to try this healthy shrimp stir fry.

-Lately I’ve been feeling soooo burnt out on cooking (I’m sure you probably are too) so I’ve been relying on quick, healthy staples for our weeknight dinners.
+Lately, I’ve been feeling soooo burnt out on cooking (I’m sure you probably are too) so I’ve been relying on quick, healthy staples for our weeknight dinners.

 You can have a healthier meal on the table with this shrimp stir fry quicker than your local takeout spot can deliver.
 Here’s why we love this meal!

-What makes this shrimp stir fry healthy?
+What makes this a healthy stir fry?

 You might be wondering, how healthy is a stir fry?
 Very healthy if made the right way!
 Stir fry is one of our favorite healthy dinners for a few reasons: